sarankhaliq/Swarm_UAVs/README.md

-# Confihure UAV Setup Guide
+# Configure UAV Setup Guide

 This guide provides step-by-step instructions for setting up Bird 3, including configuring various libraries and frameworks such as GStreamer, OpenCV, TensorRT with YOLO, PyMavlink, and others. **Note:** Replace `IP_configuration` as per your bird.